watertap-org/watertap-reflo/docs/technical_reference/core/solar_energy_base.rst

 ---------------------------------

 A surrogate model can also be created by providing a valid path to an existing surrogate model .json file via the ``surrogate_model_file`` configuration argument.
 Otherwise, the two approaches share required configuration arguments.
+Any configuration arguments related to the creation of the surrogate model (e.g., ``training_fraction``, ``surrogate_model_type``, etc.) will be ignored when loading an existing surrogate model.

 .. code-block:: python